 along the way to save them up for the harder levels near the end of the game.

-were the first few to do this — and note that they had no "lives", since the concept of having lives and the concept of saving are more or less contradictory.
-If you can save the game, it means the game can't force you to start at the beginning when you run out of lives — the farthest back it can take you is the last place you saved, reducing the ability of a Game Over
+were among the first to do this, and note that they had no "lives", since the concept of having lives and the concept of saving are more or less contradictory.
+If you can save the game, it means the game can't force you to start at the beginning when you run out of lives.
+The farthest back it can take you is the last place you saved, reducing the ability of a Game Over

 to be any more damaging to the player's progress than any other death.

 But some developers didn't care.
 They liked "lives" and wanted to keep them despite having save features.
 People expected them to be there.
 Hence Meaningless Lives.

 This can be caused by the following, but not always:

 - Having the ability to use cheap tricks to get many lives near the start of the game.